nbittich/app-burgernabije-besluitendatabank/README.md

 ##### besluiten-consumer

-- ensure the app is running and all migrations ran.
+- step 1:  ensure the app is running and all migrations ran.
-- ensure the besluiten-consumer stopped syncing, `docker-compose.override.yml` should AT LEAST contain the following information
+- step 2: ensure the besluiten-consumer stopped syncing, `docker-compose.override.yml` should AT LEAST contain the following information
 ```yml
 version: '3.7'